Residential Real Estate Contracts in Texas: The Value of Special Provisions

 BUYER-ORIENTED SPECIAL PROVISIONS

-Affirming Seller’s Disclosure Obligations
+Seller’s Disclosure Obligations

+A buyer should want to know everything there is to know about property condition, whether that information is derived from the buyer’s own due diligence, a title commitment, a survey, disclosure by the seller, information provided by a broker, or even gossip among neighbors.

 Buyers have a strong interest in affirming the seller’s legal duty of full and ongoing disclosure.
-The buyer should want to know everything there is to know about property condition, whether that information is derived from the buyer’s own due diligence, a title commitment, a survey, disclosure by the seller, information provided by a broker, or even gossip among neighbors.

-Many sellers (and their agents) operate under the mistaken belief that selling property “as is” relieves them of the duty to disclose material facts and adverse conditions.
-This is false.
-It is reasonable to ask a seller to expressly acknowledge an existing and ongoing obligation to disclose known material defects, faulty systems, needed repairs, and other adverse conditions that could reasonably affect the buyer’s decision to buy or not buy, notwithstanding that paragraph 7d(1) is checked.
+It is perfectly reasonable to ask a seller to expressly agree to disclose known material defects, faulty systems, needed repairs, and other adverse conditions that could reasonably affect the buyer’s decision to buy or not buy, notwithstanding that paragraph 7d(1) is checked.

-Copies of Repairs and Reports
+Copies of Repairs and Inspection Reports

-Buyers have an interest in all aspects of property condition, past and present.
-If relevant documentation exists, then the buyer should want to see it and the seller should be required to supply it.
 A partial list would include recent inspection reports and repair receipts; permits relating to improvements, substantial repairs, or current use; and any documents relating to zoning or land-use restrictions.
 The TREC 1-4 contract does not specifically provide for turning this information over to the buyer.

 Water Penetration and Mold

-Seller represents and warrants to Buyer that: (1) the improvements on the Property have never been flooded or penetrated by water from any source, including but not limited to roof leaks, wall leaks, or slab seepage; (2) the lot or tract drains properly (no part of it experiences standing water after a rain); and (3) there is not, nor was there ever, any evidence of mold in any of the improvements.
+Although the Seller’s Disclosure asks about “previous water penetration into a structure on the property due to a natural flood event,” there is nothing in the TREC contract or the Seller’s Disclosure concerning mold.
+Why not include a special provision along the following lines: “Seller states that (1) the improvements on the Property have never been flooded or penetrated by water from any source, including but not limited to roof leaks, wall leaks, or slab seepage; (2) the lot or tract drains properly (no part of it experiences standing water after a rain); and (3) there is not, nor was there ever, any evidence of mold in any of the improvements.”

-Deleting Seller’s Specific Performance Remedy
+Deleting the Seller’s Specific Performance Remedy

 Joint Ownership with Rights of Survivorship